Port Orleans Resort Room Rates

 - The King Bed rooms within the Alligator Bayou section also feature the same extra fold-down ‘Murphy’ bed and thus these rooms (only) have a maximum occupancy of three people.

 - Around 50% of the resort’s rooms feature internal connecting doorways and this can be requested when you make your booking, although it cannot be guaranteed (unless one of the rooms contains only unaccompanied minors).
+Check our Building Floorplans page for details of which rooms connect.

 - Disney bases the room charge on up to two adults per room.
-For each additional adult (aged 18 or over) there is a $25 per night surcharge (used to be $15/night until 2018).
+For each additional adult (aged 18 or over) there is a $25 per night surcharge (plus tax).
+Additional children are free.

-- Additional children are free.
-Cots/cribs (Pack’n’Play) for the very young are available upon request.
+- Cots/cribs (Pack’n’Play) for the very young are available upon request.
 Children under the age of three do not count towards the maximum room occupancy, so technically you could have two adults, three children and an infant staying in an Alligator Bayou room — but it might be bit of a squeeze!

 - Various types of Handicapped Accessible rooms are available throughout all sections of the resort, including some rooms modified for full wheelchair accessibility with a larger washroom area and a roll-in shower.
 See the Accessible Rooms page for more details.